PoCInnovation/Pool2023/Software/day02/2 - ORM/Go/README.md

 ### D for Delete

-Create the `UpdateRecordCompany` methods that takes the following parameters:
+Create the `DeleteRecordCompany` method that takes the following parameters:
 - `context`: A context for ENT
 - `id`: the label identifier to be deleted